Coevolution at the Interface of Species Interactions

 A cellular-genetic basis for endosymbiont prevalence

-Transmission rates underlie Wolbachia prevalence
+Transmission rates help explain Wolbachia prevalence

 Endosymbionts alter host fitness